 - Visually Appealing – Does the creator have a knack for creating compelling images/videos that can grab attention?
 Is the pin branded (with your brand or your influencer’s brand)?
 Does it have text overlay with a clear message that tells people what the pin’s about?

 - Positive – Does the pin inspire more ideas or motivate users to do something cool?
 Pinterest pegs itself as the last feel-good corner of the web.

 - Searchable – Is the blog post title compelling enough to push people to save the pins?
 Are both the title and the pin description keyword optimized?
 Do they include hashtags?

 - Pinnable/Shareable – Is the value prop/benefit of your product highlighted either in the title or somewhere else in the pin?

 - Strong CTA – Remember, you’re making these suckers actionable, so it’s okay to tell people which actions to take.

 Another big one for that algorithm we mentioned earlier is that it’s also deliberately showing certain content to ensure not only cultural representation, but content from businesses of different sizes.
 Part of Pinterest’s commitment to help small businesses impacted by the current business environment.

-The new algorithm favors newer content which is perfect for those Q4 holiday influencer campaigns.
+The new algorithm favors newer content which is perfect for those seasonal or holiday influencer campaigns.